-Mark represents physicians, hospitals and other health care providers on a wide range of health care legal issues, including practice establishment and governance, physician contracting, hospital-physician relations, joint venture relationships and regulatory matters.
-In addition to his health care practice, Mark has significant business and banking experience, with an emphasis in commercial loan restructuring and workout.
-Mark has represented regional banks and other financial institutions during all phases of the restructuring, workout, foreclosure, and collection of commercial loans.
+Mark practices in the areas of commercial transactions, health care contracting and regulatory advice, and commercial finance.
+Mark guides his business clients through a variety of contractual and governance matters.
+He represents physicians, hospitals, and other health care providers on a wide range of health care issues including practice establishment and governance, physician contracting, and regulatory matters.
+Mark also has significant banking experience with an emphasis on commercial loan restructuring and workout.
+Mark represents regional banks and other financial institutions during all phases of the restructuring, workout, and collection of commercial loans.

 Mark earned his law degree (with high honors) from the University of Toledo College of Law and his undergraduate degree from Bowling Green State University.
 He is recognized in the current edition of Ohio Super Lawyers as a “Rising Star” by his peers.